 This is one of the deepest dive sites in Playa del Carmen, with a maximum depth of around 30 meters.

-It’s not as common to visit this beautiful dive site on Playa dive trips, as a little further along the coast, but this means when you do go there tends to be less divers and more fish in this area.
+It’s not as common to visit this beautiful dive site on Playa dive trips, as a little further along the coast, but this means when you do go there tend to be fewer divers and more fish in this area.

 What gives this reef its name is a spectacular large coral archway that is situated around midway through the reef.
 It comes after a tunnel swim through, that’s also an exciting challenge for advanced divers.